-Commemorating the 75th anniversary of the end of World War II, the exhibition will be on view in the Diane Disney Miller Exhibition Hall from May 13, 2020 through January 11, 2021.
+Commemorating the 75th anniversary of the end of World War II, the exhibition will be on view in the Diane Disney Miller Exhibition Hall starting Summer 2020.

 The Walt Disney Family Museum is proud to provide free admission to the museum and this exhibition year-round for active and retired military personnel, as well as their spouses and dependents with valid ID.
 The Museum also participates in the Blue Star Museums program, which grants free general admission to all military ID holders—active, retired, spouses, or dependents—and up to five of their family members between Armed Forces Day (Saturday, May 16, 2020) and Labor Day (Monday, September 7, 2020).

 Disney Studio Artist, Donald Duck title card art, c.
 1942; collection of the Walt Disney Family Foundation, © Disney